 Spout Size Determination

-Spouts come in wide variety of sizes.
+Spouts come in a wide variety of sizes.
 The size of the spout is determined by the circumference of the smallest bag being filled.
 To determine the circumference of the bag, lay it flat and measure its width and multiply by 2.
 Be sure to include any gusset.
-For example a 12” wide bag with a 2” gusset will have a 28” circumference (2 x 14”).
+For example, a 12” wide bag with a 2” gusset will have a 28” circumference (2 x 14”).
 To be able to spout that bag you will need an additional 5“ clearance.
 Therefore your minimum spout circumference is 33” (28+5).